samiulengineer/imseg_sar_csml/README.md

 ## **Plot During Validation**
-During the training process, validation will occur at specific epochs, which can be configured within the `config.py` module.
-Within `config.py`, there exists a variable named `val_plot_epoch`.
+During the training process, validation will occur at specific epochs, which can be configured within the `config.py` variable named `val_plot_epoch`.
 If its value is set to 3, validation will be conducted after every 3 epochs.
 The resulting validation plots will be saved in the following folder.

 ```
-root/logs/prediction/model_name/validation/experiment
+root/logs/prediction/{model_name}/validation/experiment
 ```